What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Introduction

-There are two problems that need to be addressed.
+Besides the linkage relationship, there are two other problems that need to be addressed.
 First, the simple connection between the text proposal network and the GCN tends to result in error accumulation.
-An example is shown in Fig.~\ref{1}, where the wrongly separated text (false negatives) and two text-like objects (false positives) from the FPN layer of the text segment proposal network have been further propagated after the linkage prediction by GCN.
-Here, the Text Region/Text Center Line results generated from the same layer of FPN share similar visual features, which are often designed as a double guarantee for accurate text areas and generation of text segments for further relational reasoning.
-However, sharing similar visual feature sometimes lead to error accumulation.
-In this example, a text instance appears to be separated in both text region map and its center line map as the FPN layer cannot build long range dependency between the text segments for this text instance.
-Although the relational information predicted by GCN can be treated as long range dependency for different text segments, the simple connection of FPN and GCN has completely wasted the relational features.
-Even if the text region and its center line are both considered for generating text segments, some of the text segment candidates will still be wrongly discarded, which significantly affects the accuracy of linkage prediction of GCN.
-This is the reason why the final detection result (the top-right figure) accumulates wrongly separated situation from text region and its center line.
-Here, simple connections between FPN and GCN and the weight sharing design in the FPN layer cannot solve the problem of false detection.
-Thus, the reasoning of text region needs stronger relational cues to ensure their connectivity and integrity.
+An example is shown in Fig.~\ref{1}, where the wrongly separated text (false negatives) and two text-like objects (false positives) from the FPN layer of the text segment proposal network have been further propagated after the GCN based linkage prediction.
+Here, the Text Region/Text Center Line results generated from the same FPN layer share similar visual features and this property is often used as a double guarantee for accurate text area and text segment generation for further relational reasoning.
+However, sharing similar visual features sometimes leads to error accumulation.
+In this example, a text instance appears to be separated in both the text region map and its center line map as the FPN layer fails to build long-range dependency between the text segments in the middle.
+Although the relational information predicted by GCN can be treated as long-range dependency for different text segments, the simple connection of FPN and GCN does not take advantage of the relational features.
+Even if the text region and its center line are both considered for generating text segments, some of the text segment candidates can still be wrongly discarded, which significantly affects the accuracy of the GCN-based linkage prediction.
+The errors accumulated from text regions and text center line maps explain why the final detection result (the top-right figure) contains text instances that are incorrectly broken apart.
+Hence, the reasoning of text regions needs stronger relational cues to ensure their connectivity and integrity.